How Faithful is your Synthetic Data? Sample-level Metrics for Evaluating and Auditing Generative Models

-The $IP_\alpha$ score represents the probability that a synthetic sample is adequately represented by the modes $\mathbb{P}_r$, whereas $IR_\beta$ is the probability that a real sample is adequately represented by modes of $\mathbb{P}_g$.
-Together, $IP_\alpha$ and~$IR_\beta$~serve~as a measure of the discrepancy between the distributions $\mathbb{P}_r$ and $\mathbb{P}_g$, eliminating the need to augment our precision-recall analysis with statistical divergence metrics.
-Moreover, unlike $f$-divergence measures, the ($IP_\alpha, IR_\beta$) metric does not require that $\mathbb{P}_r$ and $\mathbb{P}_g$ share a common support, and it disentangles fidelity and diversity into separate components.
+Together, $IP_\alpha$ and $IR_\beta$ serve as measures of the discrepancy between $\mathbb{P}_r$ and $\mathbb{P}_g$, eliminating the need to augment our precision-recall analysis with measures of~statistical~divergence.
+Moreover, unlike $f$-divergence~measures~(e.g.,~KL divergence), the ($IP_\alpha, IR_\beta$) metric disentangles fidelity and diversity into separate components, and its computation does not require that $\mathbb{P}_r$ and $\mathbb{P}_g$ share a common support.